Aylesbury College

 Aylesbury College is a general further education college in Aylesbury, Buckinghamshire, England.
 It educates students in a broad range of vocational fields, including Creative Arts, Health and Social Care, Hair and Beauty, Hospitality and Catering, Construction, Business and IT in addition to A Level and GCSE in its Sixth Form Centre.
+In September 2021, a new qualification, which is known as T Level was introduced for the first time.

 Education

 Although many learners are aged 16–18, the college offers a range of programmes for employers and employees, including Apprenticeships, Traineeships, and other work-based training.
 In 2011/12 the college enrolled approximately 1,812 students in full-time courses and 812 in part-time courses.

 In May 2013 Aylesbury College received a rating of 'Good' from Ofsted following a full inspection.

 Facilities

 In 2007 the college undertook significant change following a £30 million building project to provide a new modern learning environment.

 The new build was designed to provide a "real world" feel to vocational learning including training kitchens, The Hardings Training Restaurant, a Commercial Hair Salon with beauty treatment rooms and reception, a sports hall with dance studio and gym, a photography studio, media and edit suite, engineering workshops, and an art learning centre.